Natural Fibers And Their Varieties

 Durability: Most natural hair fibers do not last as long as synthetic hair fibers and when used in adverse weather conditions finish quicker.

-Care Requirements: Natural fibers tend to be quite delicate and require special attention including hand washing or professional treatment.
+Care Requirements: Natural fiber tend to be quite delicate and require special attention including hand washing or professional treatment.

 The Future of Natural Fibers